QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 * systems are efficiently exploiting the company environment

 We break down the system using a top-down approach, into less complex sub-systems and components.
 Each is seen as a black-box in which we only know the I/O. Using "logical flow analysis", we analyze and ensure that all aspects of the system are considered.
 </div><div>

+👉 You must understand the scope/perimeter/context and consider all aspects of the system <small>(ex: external services...)</small>.

 👉 Everything (ideas, needs, decisions) is documented.
 Decisions should be rational and traceable <small>(ex: use peer review...)</small>.
 You could use a scoring system to evaluate options and explain the selection of one.